JS Kabylie: Yazid Yarichene period and Mobilis becomes the new owner of JS Kabylie (2021–2023)

 Algerian mobile phone operator Mobilis becomes the owner of JS Kabylie, on March 1, 2023.

 On March 21, 2021, Cherif Mellal was dismissed from his post as president by the Club Sportif Amateur (CSA) and then officially replaced by Yazid Yarichene on September 15, 2021.

 After the departure of French coach Henri Stambouli on October 25, 2021, who eliminated AS FAR Rabat of Morocco in the second round of the 2021–22 CAF Confederation Cup, JSK was eliminated by Royal Leopards FC of Eswatini, in the play-off round of this competition, under Yazid Yarichene's presidency.

 With the Tunisian coach Ammar Souayah who replaced French coach Henri Stambouli on November 2, 2021, during the 2021–22 season, in championship, JSK finished in second place in the final standings and thus qualified for the 2022–23 CAF Champions League.
 Souayah left the club, at the end of the 2021–22 season.

-After the refusal of the opening of capital, on November 29, 2022, Djaffar Ait Mouloud, president of the CSA (Club Sportif Amateur), which owns JS Kabylie, announced that an agreement with the Algerian public company Mobilis would take place for the purchase of 80% of the club's shares.
-On March 1, 2023, mobile phone operator Mobilis officially became the new owner of the JSK.
+After the refusal to open up the capital to private investors, on November 29, 2022, Djaffar Ait Mouloud, president of the CSA (Club Sportif Amateur), which owns JS Kabylie, announced that an agreement with the Algerian public company Mobilis would take place for the purchase of 80% of the club's shares.
+On March 1, 2023, mobile phone operator Mobilis officially becomes the new owner of the JSK.